 The combinations of the three windings may be with the primary delta-connected and the secondary star-connected, or star-delta, star-star or delta-delta, depending on the transformers use.
 When transformers are used to provide three or more phases they are generally referred to as a Polyphase Transformer.

-But what do we mean by “star” and “delta” three-phase transformer connection.
+But what do we mean by “star” (also known as Wye) and “delta” (also known as Mesh) when dealing with three-phase transformer connections.
 A three phase transformer has three sets of primary and secondary windings.
 Depending upon how these sets of windings are interconnected, determines whether the connection is a star or delta configuration.
-The available voltage which are each displaced from the other by 120 electrical degrees and flow of the transformers currents are also decided by the type of the electrical connection used on both the primary and secondary sides.

 With three single-phase transformers connected together, the magnetic flux’s in the three transformers differ in phase by 120 time-degrees.
 With a single the three-phase transformer there are three magnetic flux’s in the core differing in time-phase by 120 degrees.

 The standard method for marking three phase transformer windings is to label the three primary windings with capital (upper case) letters A, B and C, used to represent the three individual phases of RED, YELLOW and BLUE.
 The secondary windings are labelled with small (lower case) letters a, b and c.
 Each winding has two ends normally labelled 1 and 2 so that, for example, the second winding of the primary has ends which will be labelled B1 and B2, while the third winding of the secondary will be labelled c1 and c2 as shown.